jcm93/jmc/readme.md

 ![screenshot](https://i.imgur.com/UJJ1qC0.png)
 meTunes is based on the fundamental belief that a well-designed music library manager should play your albums in the correct order.
 And let you look at the album art while you play them!

-Out of that simple idea, and after several months of development, comes meTunes. meTunes aims to replace iTunes for users with large personal libraries and no interest in subscription-based streaming services.
+Out of that simple idea comes meTunes. meTunes aims to replace iTunes for users with large personal libraries and no interest in subscription-based streaming services.

 Why meTunes?